Creating archives

 This will create a nested ZIP archive with 3 ZIP archives in it, each having 5 DOCX files of 100 pages each.

-If you need consistent structure of mixed file types, see this:
+If you need a consistent structure of mixed file types, you can use a list of functions as shown below:

 from fake import (